 The reality is that many people do not know how to choose good olive oil.
 The good news is that Marqt.no is on a mission to change that.

-- The third hint is an easy hint what olive oil to buy.
-If extra virgin olive oil is in Flos Olei go for it.
-Flos Olei is the olive oil guide book (Olive Bible) by the world's most influential and extensive guide of olive oils; you can be sure that it is an exceptional extra virgin olive oil if listed there.
+- The third hint is an easy hint on what olive oil to buy.
+If extra virgin olive oil is in Flos Olei, go for it!
+Flos Olei is the olive oil guide book known as an "Olive Bible"; it is the world's most influential and extensive guide of olive oils; you can be sure that it is an exceptional extra virgin olive oil if listed there.

-- Another simple indicator is if the olive oil is good is - if it has won any awards.
-There are many recognizable international olive oil competitions, such as the NYIOOC World Olive Oil Competition, AVPA Paris Gourmet Awards, London International Olive Oil Competition, Japan Olive etc.
+- Another simple indicator if the olive oil is good is - if it has won any awards.
+There are many recognizable international olive oil competitions, such as the NYIOOC World Olive Oil Competition, AVPA Paris Gourmet Awards, London International Olive Oil Competition, Japan Olive, to name a few.

-- It is much likely to find exceptional extra virgin olive oils in specialized gourmet shops than the supermarket.
+- It is much likely to find better extra virgin olive oils in specialized gourmet shops than in supermarkets.

 - Unlike wine, extra virgin olive oil does not get better with ageing.
-Try to buy extra virgin olive oils from the latest harvest, the fresher the olive oil, the better = healthier.
+Pay attention to dates!
+Try to buy extra virgin olive oils from the latest harvest; the fresher the olive oil, the better = healthier.

-- Some top olive oils have a clear indication of the harvest year on the bottle or website, or best before date should be on the label.
+- Some top olive oils indicate the harvest year on the bottle or website, or at least the best before date should be on the label.
 If extra virgin olive oil does not have a "best by date" on it, don't buy it.

 - The best extra virgin olive oils usually come in small bottles of 100 ml to 750 ml.
-When you open an olive oil bottle, it will start to oxidize and slowly deteriorate in quality and health benefits, so if not a big olive oil user (yet).
-We suggest going for a smaller bottle size, especially if you don't use olive oil often.
-As once you open a bottle, you should use it within a month to get the best health benefits.
+Note, when you open an olive oil bottle, it will start to oxidize and slowly deteriorate in quality and health benefits, so if not a big olive oil user (yet).
+We suggest going for smaller bottle size, especially if you don't use olive oil often.
+Once you open a bottle, you should use it within a month to get the best health benefits.

-- Buying from small and artisan producers trustworthy is one of the best indicators of both quality and authenticity.
+- Buying from trustworthy artisan award-winning olive oil producers is one of the best indicators of both quality and authenticity.
 Those olive producers produce small batches of extra virgin olive oil, as that is the only (best) way to control the superior quality of the extra virgin olive oil quality.
-At MARQT.NO carefully selected and partnered with such small Mediterranean olive producers to bring you high-quality products produced with love, care and integrity loaded with antioxidants.
+At Marqt.no, we carefully selected and partnered with Mediterranean olive producers to bring you high-quality olive oil produced with love, care and integrity, but also loaded with antioxidants.
 Our beloved olive oil producer Ivo from the Gardens of Eden has little as 1,500 litres.
-Unfortunately, many claims that they represent small producers, while the reality is different.
+Unfortunately, many claims that they represent smaller producers, while the reality is different.
 At least this is something easily checked.
-Look into the olive producer and check volume they produce (note that 150,000 litres are not a tiny olive production).
+Look into the olive producer and check their volume (note that 150,000 litres are not a tiny olive production).
 Again, please do your research; and choose the best possible healthy olive oil option, not just a pretty bottle.

 - Do not assume that buying a more prominent, well-known brand name guarantees the best quality.
 More often than not, they compromise quality for quantity.